js-zero/docs/README.md

 Read the [rest of the documentation and intro here](http://js-zero.com).

+## Status

+JS Zero is currently in the **prototype** stage.
+You can see the source code progress here: https://github.com/js-zero/type-checker

 ## Contributing

 JS Zero is currently in its **design phase**.
 We're employing [Readme-Driven Development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html).